skrey/yellow-extensions/documentation/system.md

     style = default
     parser = markdown

-Any setting can be overwritten in the meta data of a page (Info).
+These settings can be overwritten in the meta data of a page (Info).
 Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Error handling
 --------------
 Yellow will tell when something goes wrong.
 For example a missing file shows "File not found" with corresponding [HTTP status code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-The file `system/config/error404.txt` defines how missing file looks like.
+The file `system/config/error404.txt` defines how a missing file looks like.
 You have complete control over what's shown to visitors.

 Check the web server logfile for further information.